Jena: Administrative division

 Jena abuts the district of Saale-Holzland with the municipalities of Lehesten, Neuengönna, and Golmsdorf in the north, Jenalöbnitz, Großlöbichau, and Schlöben in the east and Laasdorf, Zöllnitz, Sulza, Rothenstein, Milda, and Bucha in the south and the district of Weimarer Land with the municipalities of Döbritschen, Großschwabhausen, and Saaleplatte in the west.

 The city is divided into 30 districts.
 The inner-city districts are Zentrum, Nord, West, Süd, Wenigenjena (east of Saale, incorporated in 1909), and Kernberge, other big districts are Lobeda (incorporated in 1946) and Winzerla (incorporated in 1922) in the south with large housing complexes.

-The residual districts are from a more rural constitution:
+Outlying districts are more rural in character:

 Demographics

 Over the centuries, Jena had mostly been a town of 4,000 to 5,000 inhabitants.
 The population growth began in the 19th century with an amount of 6,000 in 1840 and of 8,000 in 1870.
 Then, a demographic boom occurred with a population of 20,000 in 1900, 50,000 in 1920, 73,000 in 1940, 81,000 in 1960 and 104,000 in 1980.
 The peak was reached in 1988 with a population of 108,000.
 The bad economic situation in eastern Germany after the reunification resulted in a decline in population, which fell to 99,000 in 1998 before rising again to 107,000 in 2012.

 The average population growth between 2009 and 2012 was approximately 0.47% p. a, whereas the population in bordering rural regions is shrinking with accelerating tendency.
 Suburbanization played only a small role in Jena.
 It occurred after the reunification for a short time in the 1990s, but most of the suburban areas were situated within the administrative city borders.

 The birth surplus was 62 in 2012, or +0.6 per 1,000 inhabitants (Thuringian average: -4.5; national average: -2.4).
 The net migration rate was +4.0 per 1,000 inhabitants in 2012 (Thuringian average: -0.8; national average: +4.6).
 The most important regions of origin of Jena migrants are rural areas of Thuringia, Saxony-Anhalt and Saxony as well as foreign countries such as Poland, Russia, Ukraine, Hungary, Serbia, Romania, and Bulgaria.

 Like many other eastern German cities, Jena has a small foreign-born population: circa 4.0% are non-Germans by citizenship and overall 6.2% are migrants (according to 2011 EU census).
 Differing from the national average, the biggest groups of migrants in Jena are Russians, Chinese and Ukrainians.
 During recent years, the economic situation of the city has improved: the unemployment rate declined from 14% in 2005 to 7% in 2013.
 Due to the official policy of atheism in the former GDR, most of the population is non-religious.
 15.9% are members of the Evangelical Church in Central Germany and 6.6% are Catholics (according to 2011 EU census).